Background

 Implementation Plan

-- Disperse $40,000 funding to on-the-ground activities that deliver maximum impact to build the case for the next steps of a Community Food Hub.
+• Disperse funding and measure the impact of on-the-ground activities to build the case for a Community Food Hub

 Project History